VSA Academics & Course Listings

 Please consider course choices carefully.
 While reviewing course descriptions, students should rank-order as many of the courses as they like, knowing that they may not get placed in their first choice.
 While we do our best to place students in their first-choice courses, we often have to place students in second- or third-choice courses based on availability.
 Please note that ranking more than one course never hurts the possibility of receiving the top choice, and ranking several courses increases the chances of being placed in a course.
 Students should rank only those courses that they are truly willing to take.
 If placed in a lower ranked course, the student will remain on the waiting list for higher ranked courses; however, a spot may not open in a higher ranked course.
 Rank thoughtfully to ensure an enjoyable VSA experience!

 Vanderbilt Summer Academy instructors are drawn from the wealth of talented faculty and scholars here in the Vanderbilt University and Nashville communities and include many distinguished professors, scientists, and researchers.
 All instructors are carefully selected not only for achievements in their fields, but also for their commitment to excellence in classroom teaching.
 Our outstanding VSA instructors serve as academic role models, providing instruction and insights into their areas of study.
-In addition to the instructors, a teaching assistant (TA) with demonstrated experience in the content area or pedagogy supports each class.
-The TA serves as a resource to the instructor and to the class—sharing their perspective on the subject matter while helping to promote a learning environment that encourages academic risk-taking and relationship building.

 Feedback and Assessment